npm/normalize-package-data/README.md

 ### Potential exceptions

-If the supplied data has an invalid name or version vield, `normalizeData` will throw an error.
+If the supplied data has an invalid name or version field, `normalizeData` will throw an error.
 Depending on where you call `normalizeData`, you may want to catch these errors so can pass them to a callback.

 ## What normalization (currently) entails